-Show me the Fact table.
+Show me the Fact table and auction results.

-Click for Fact table
+Click for Fact table and auction results

 Table contains a compilation of all Scores, Distilling year, Bottling year, Total age, ABV%,

 How many complete collections may exist?
 Theoretically 122.

 Practically much less as several of the original of Ace of Spade's 122 bottles have been consumed.

 Besides all reported, tasted and scored version here (52), a complete collection should also include the

 two Jokers and the four secondary releases listed below as well.
 Alltogether 58 versions.

 Why two Jokers?

 Initially only one Joker was planned for the Playing card series.